pkane2001/Distort/docs/earful.md

 ## Changes in 1.0.11
-* Changed timing in EQ Two Devices to reduce overlap and interference between reference and test signals
+* Changed: timing in EQ Two Devices to reduce overlap and interference between reference and test signals
+* Changed: Reference device in EQ Two Devices test now always plays in both channels, Left/Right/Both control only applies to the test device

 ## Changes in 1.0.10
 * Added Test Type selector